Where To Find Creative Inspiration: Unlocking Your Imagination

 Never underestimate the power of an excellent talk.
 Communicating with others can,

-- Expose you to fresh ideas and perspectives
+- Exposes you to fresh ideas and perspectives

 - Challenge your presumptions